One may readily be prepared to die.

 “I could torment you up here all day.”
 Necroface strove to kill the necessary seconds to make his calculations viable, “But I can’t have you miss your ride.”
 He gave his crew a slight nod.

 Raw$, in his ultra-sleek outfit, along with the despicable Acid, swung the limp Alteus backward with enough force to build the required momentum to toss him over the edge.
 It pleased Necroface to see horror splash across the doomed man’s face, to see imminent death eating away at Atleus’s psyche, proving that even West Shore slumlords were not infallible and fearless as they were renowned to be.
 Sheer animal instinct seemed to take control of Alteus, writhing and snarling like a cornered slumcat.
-When they swung him forward and let go, the thrashing madman snatched Burnfish22’s arm with a tight death grip, knocking the Scorpion minion off balance, sending him out into the void and down the same fatal plunge.
+When they swung him forward and let go, the thrashing madman snatched Burnfish22’s arm with a tight death grip, knocking the Scorpion minion off balance, and sending him out into the void and down the same fatal plunge.

 “Oh crap,” Raw$ said.